 Podcast: A conversation on Radical Inclusion

-Listen to a conversation on Radical Inclusion with Root Cause Executive Director, Erin Rodriguez; Principal, Consuela Greene and Jean Workman, Executive Director of The Guilford County Coalition on Infant Mortality.
-This discussion explores the practice of radical inclusion in the work of the Guilford County Coalition on Infant Mortality as they engage their local community to include their voices in a strategic planning process addressing infant mortality in the county.
-Consuela and Jean were inspired by the concept of radical inclusion presented by the Equity Meets Design and The Equity Lab and applied it to this project.
-The equityXdesign process is created by Caroline Hill from 228 Accelerator, Michelle Molitor from The Equity Lab, & Christine Ortiz from Equity Meets Design.
+Listen to a conversation on Radical Inclusion with Root Cause Executive Director, Erin Rodriguez; Managing Director, Consuela Greene; and Jean Workman, Executive Director of Every Baby Guilford.
+This discussion explores the practice of radical inclusion in the work of Every Baby Guilford as they engage the voices of local community members in a strategic planning process to address infant mortality in Guilford County, North Carolina and statewide.
+Consuela and Jean were inspired by the concept of radical inclusion pioneered by Equity Meets Design and The Equity Lab and applied it to this project.
+The equityXdesign process is created by Caroline Hill from 228 Accelerator, Michelle Molitor from The Equity Lab, and Christine Ortiz from Equity Meets Design.

-Jean Workman, Executive Director of the Guilford County Coalition on Infant Mortality
+Jean Workman, Executive Director of Every Baby Guilford

 Moderator: Erin Rodriguez, Executive Director of Root Cause